-They are more expensive, and really are made for whitewater canoeing.
-Like the aluminum and plastic paddles, they are maintenance free, and unless seriously abused, will last a very long time.
+They are more expensive and really are made for whitewater canoeing.
+Like the aluminum and plastic paddles, they are maintenance free, unless seriously abused, will last a very long time.

 If you plan on being out in your canoe a lot, looking for a paddle with an oval shaft is a good idea.
-While they generally cost a bit more, your hands will thank you for spending the extra money, and you are less likely to experience any kind of cramping and fatigue.
+While they generally cost a bit more, it is better for your hands, and you are less likely to experience any kind of cramping and fatigue.

-Many of the higher end wooden paddles have shafts that are milled to a specific oval shape, and this is really ideal.
-This design feature comes at a price of course, so be ready to pay more if you want an ideal shaft on your paddle.
+Many of the higher-end wooden paddles have shafts that are milled to a specific oval shape, and this is really ideal.

 The top of the paddle, or the end opposite the blade, is the grip.
 There are two main styles of paddle grips, and you should familiarize yourself with them before you buy a paddle.

-- Palm Grip.
-This grip shape is the most common form that you will find for canoe paddle grips, and is also called a “pear” or “teardrop” grip.
-It is large, and gives the paddler a comfortable grip that is great if you are going to be out for a day trip on flatwater.
-It rests well in the palm, and you can grip it many different ways, depending on your needs.
+Palm Grip: This grip shape is the most common form that you will find for canoe paddle grips, and is also called a “pear” or “teardrop” grip.
+It is large and gives the paddler a comfortable grip best used on flat water.

 Now that you know how to size a paddle, and what options are available, you can begin looking for a paddle that fits you best.

-If you plan on being in your canoe a lot, paddling for hours or even touring, it makes sense to invest in a really nice paddle that you can use for years to come, and will be easy to handle when you are out on the water.
+If you plan on being in your canoe a lot, paddling for hours, or even touring, it makes sense to invest in a really nice paddle.
+One you can use for years to come and will be easy to handle when you are out on the water.

-If you are more of an Sunday afternoon paddler, and you are going to go out with the kids for an hour or two before the bonfire, you really don’t need to spend a fortune on paddles, especially for the kids.
-A set of plastic paddles will be more than enough, and if they get dropped into the river and lost, you won’t be out much money.
+If you are more of a Sunday afternoon paddler, and you are going to go out with the kids for an hour or two before the bonfire, you really don’t need to spend a fortune on paddles.